Sekororo

 Camping – the campsite is magnificently positioned in a picture postcard setting near a large pool of clear emerald water.
 There are no facilities at the campsite.

-Availability of water for drinking
+Availability of drinking water

 Yes, plenty of water.